autonomys/subspace/README.md

 1. Download the executables for your operating system
 2. Open your favourite terminal with admin privileges, and go to the folder where you download the executables
-3. This will start the node: `./subspace-node-x86_64-*-snapshot-test --chain testnet --base-path /var/subspace --name subspace-node --pruning archive --rpc-cors all --ws-external --rpc-methods unsafe --wasm-execution compiled --execution wasm --validator --telemetry-url "wss://telemetry.polkadot.io/submit/ 9"` (replace the filename according to your downloaded file)
+3. This will start the node: `./subspace-node-x86_64-*-snapshot-test --chain testnet --base-path /var/subspace --name subspace-node --pruning archive --rpc-cors all --ws-external --rpc-methods unsafe --wasm-execution compiled --execution wasm --validator --bootnodes "/dns/test-rpc.subspace.network/tcp/30333/p2p/12D3KooWAbeaefPbU9brfEUKZPeqptT5uxcsEQxQacPFhE1Z5nbs" --telemetry-url "wss://telemetry.polkadot.io/submit/ 9"` (replace the filename according to your downloaded file)
 4. This will start the farmer: `sudo ./subspace-farmer-x86_64-*-snapshot-test -- farm` (replace the filename according to your downloaded file)

 ### To Farm By Yourself (Offline)